peteruhnak/git-migration/README.md

 ## Possible Issues

-I am not an expert on Monticello (and I've migrated to git two years ago, so I don't know why I even wrote this tool), so it is possible that there are edge cases that I haven't considered; if you run into a problem, feel free to open an issue (ideally with a pull request ;)).
+I am not an expert on Monticello (and I've migrated to git two years ago, so I don't know why I even wrote this tool), so it is possible that there are edge cases that I haven't considered.
+If you run into a problem, please open an issue (ideally with a pull request).

-* performance - this was improved somewhat (from tens of minutes to minutes) with fast-import format, however processing a larger repository can still take two or three minutes (PolyMath with 784 commits across 74 packages took ~3 minutes to generate 87MB import file; the git-fast-import itself took less than a second)
+* performance - Git's fast-import is used to move the data.
+On Pharo side (generating import file) it will take couple minutes for large repos (caching every single version, unzipping, transforming, ...).
+On Git side it will take about a second.
+(PolyMath with 800 commits accross 70 packages took ~3 minutes generating 90MB import file)
-* relying on dependencies specified in Versions
+* relying on dependencies specified in MC Versions (=NOT ConfigurationOf/BaselineOf) -- not supported
-	* these days dependencies are specified in ConfigurationOf/BaselineOf, but old approach relied on some other way, I am ignoring these dependencies to further improve perfomance, but I am not sure if it is safe for all repos
-		* if you know how these works and you have a repository using them, then pull requests are welcome
+* preserving proper merge history
+	* after many hours I've concluded that there is no way to do a fully automated 1:1 migration; if you need to convert all MCZ commits to Git commits, you would have to guide it by hand

 ## Prerequisites

 * git installed in the system and available in `PATH`
 * **Pharo 6+**
-	* it could probably work in Pharo 5, however there were some weird unicode-related issues that were breaking the build… let me know if you _must_ use it in Pharo 5

 ## Installation